Stock Market News Today: Unraveling the Mysteries of Profitability

 Finally, we must deal with the question of the nature of the market itself.

 Does man control the markets?
-The commodities markets are based on real, physical substances and life’s necessities.
-The contracts for the grains, the oilseed, the metals, and the exotics are based on the actual cash market for these commodities.
-The same is true for petroleum contracts.
-Seasonality, weather, plagues, and cycles are just some of the variables controlling the commodity supply.
+The commodities markets are based on natural, physical substances and life’s necessities.
+The contracts for grains, oilseeds, metals, and exotics are based on the actual cash market for these commodities.
+The same is valid for petroleum contracts.
+Seasonality, weather, plagues, and cycles are just variables controlling the commodity supply.
 Nature rules this world.
 El Nino and La Nina have more impact than foolish legislatures or cartels who want to manipulate the outcomes.

 Your governments may appear to control demand, but nature always controls demand and supply.
-Nature even controls your government in a very real sense.
+Nature even controls your government.
 One good plague or natural disaster can devastate the human population.
-Perspective is very important when listening to the stories of manipulation, conspiracies, or even the purported power of government.
+Perspective is critical when listening to the stories of manipulation, conspiracies, or even the purported power of government.
 This study excludes financial markets.
-The new financial commodities are obviously different and have yet to stand the test of time!
+The new financial commodities are different and have yet to stand the test of time!

 The results of this inquiry suggest that market manipulation in the commodities market is more myth than reality.